 When a new user registers on the site, an email is sent to the site admin.
 The site admin may choose to approve the registration or not.
 If approved, an email with login credentials goes out to the user.
 If denied, he will receive an intimation to that effect.
 In this way, the plugin regulates registration and allows only approved users to log into the site.

 If you happen to install the plugin sometime later, all existing users will be treated as approved users.
 It’s also possible to change a user’s status from approved to denied and vice versa.
 A premium add-on gives you scope to customize this plugin.More info / Download

 Cimy User Extra Fields

-The default user Profiles setting in WordPress allows you to fill in only basic details.
+The default user profiles setting on WordPress allows you to fill in only basic details.
 User profiles need to get more interesting in some sites like social networking sites.
 The Cimy User Extra Fields plugin adds extra fields to the user profile pages, thereby allowing you to extend the profiles.
-Users can choose to fill in the fields at the time of registration, or can come back to it later and edit.
+Users can choose to fill in the fields at the time of registration or can come back to it later and edit.